HazyResearch/babble/tutorial/README.md

 ## Example

-As an example of the relation that we're trying to extract, in the sentence (specifically, a photograph caption)
+As an example of the relation that we'll be classifying in this tutorial, in this sentence (specifically, a photograph caption):
 > Prime Minister Lee Hsien Loong and his wife Ho Ching leave a polling station after
 > casting their votes in Singapore (Photo: AFP)

 our goal is to extract the spouse relation pair ("Lee Hsien Loong", "Ho Ching").
+These sentences come from the Signal Media dataset [(Corney, et al. 2016)](http://ceur-ws.org/Vol-1568/paper8.pdf).